sivakumar6678/JVD-Payment-Data-Storing/README.md

   - HTML for creating the structure of the pages.
   - CSS for styling and responsive design.
   - JavaScript for client-side validation and interactivity.
+  - Bootstrap for Responsive website and more features.
 - **Backend**:
   - PHP for server-side scripting and data handling.
   - MySQL for database management.